 Episodes 3-4: "Trust" and "Betrayal"

 Gi-hun faces his greatest test when he's forced to vote against someone who saved his life earlier.
 The show doesn't let him off easy—there are no clean choices.
+I paused the episode and just sat with that for a while.

 Episode 5: "Jump Rope"